How to find local construction cleanup leads

 cleanup leads – to read the whole series click here]

-I hope you’re ready to start finding some local construction clean jobs to grow your cleaning business, because today I’ll show you just how to do it.
+I hope you’re ready to find local construction clean jobs to grow your cleaning business, because today I’ll show you just how to do it.

-When I started out in the construction cleaning biz, I used the EXACT techniques outlined in this post to start landing very lucrative cleaning projects and made over $30k of revenue in the first 3 months.
+When I started out in the construction cleaning biz, I used the EXACT techniques outlined in this post to land very lucrative cleaning projects and made over $30k of revenue in the first 3 months.

-That’s with ZERO experience, ZERO contacts, and ZERO money – it all started with a library card and a phone, from small apartment in Atlanta.
+That’s with ZERO experience, ZERO contacts, and ZERO money – it all started with a library card and a phone from a small apartment in Atlanta.

 The point is… the techniques in this article aren’t just theory – they’re only here because they WORK.

 And if I can do it, so can you!

 I will share a bunch of lead sources with you here, but before I do, I want to talk quickly about the importance of having an actual system in place to manage all of this information.

 If you look for project opportunities and submit bids inconsistently, your results will be inconsistent.

 This is the #1 reason cleaning companies struggle to find construction cleanup work.
 It’s not that there aren’t enough projects around, usually it’s that they’re just not organized enough in their efforts to find them.

 If you want to grow your cleaning business predictably and sustainably a little organization will go a LONG way.